 Real estate closing costs include the Florida state tax, also known as the excise tax.
 The seller pays this tax upon the transfer of the homeownership to the buyer.
 This amount varies based on your county and the final sale price of your home.

 The average cost for documentary stamp tax is about seven percent of your home’s final sale price.
 It is also essential to consider that your county or city may also charge their own transfer taxes.
 Ensure to double-check that information with your title company to see what taxes you owe.

 The buyer can pay the closing cost of the home, or the seller can as well.
 These costs can run between a few hundred dollars to a few thousand, depending on the price of the house.
 It is important to outline who will pay the closing costs in the purchase agreement.

-Hiring a professional to appraise your home and estimate the market value of your home can cost more than $300.
+Hiring a professional to appraise your home and estimate the market value of your home can between $375 and $500.
 The buyer will take the burden of appraising the home.